Travelgate/documentation/kb/apps/monitoring-apps/stats/stats-connectivity-dashboard.md

 - MealPlanList
 :::

-**Download CSV option"**: Above each table, you will find a 'Download CSV' button, allowing you to download the data most relevant to your business.

 **With Stats, you can easily track:**

 - The total volume of requests for each booking flow step.